rumca-js/rumca-js.github.io/quickstart/content/digitalslop/2025-07-05-flames-of-rebellion.md

-🔥 "Marked by the Beast"
+"Marked by the Beast"

-(Galloping riffs, thunderous drums, epic choruses) [Verse 1]
+[Galloping riffs, thunderous drums, epic choruses] [Verse 1]

-We gather now, the chains will break
+We gather now, the walls will break
 A burning world we’ll finally make
 The beast’s cold grip begins to fade
 Its kingdom built on fear and hate